Quiesis/Quiesis/README.md

 ---

 ## 🧩 About Me
-- 🎓 Junior developer | Game
+- 🎓 Junior developer |
-- 🌱 Currently learning: **Unreal Engine, C#, Python**
-- ✨ Interests: Minimal design, gamedev, Graffiti

 ---